AIM Code School is proud to offer multiple payment options for students and employers.

 - For families larger than six, add $5,147 per each additional person

-Lastly, if you are a Bellevue University student, we have partnered to offer college credit for taking Interface Web School courses.
+If you are a Bellevue University student, we have partnered to offer college credit for taking AIM Code School courses.
 Read the press release and contact Dean Dobransky for more information about this option.

 Tuition Reimbursement Program

-Interface is proud to partner with the following local firms to provide $2,500 tuition reimbursement to hired graduates.
-Students accepted into Interface’s Spring, Summer, or Fall sessions are encouraged to apply for open positions at these firms.
+AIM Code School is proud to partner with the following local firms to provide $2,500 tuition reimbursement to hired graduates.
+Students accepted into AIM Code School’s Spring, Summer, or Fall sessions are encouraged to apply for open positions at these firms.
 The total reimbursement amount will be paid over 10 months (minimum reimbursement amount of $1,500) directly from the employer to the employee.

 Special thanks to Dave Kerber and team for your support.